-Figure 6 : Devices and sensors configuration example
+Figure 8 : Devices and sensors configuration example

-Device’s semantic annotations associated to the real physical object should allow the representation and the description of this global state.
-Furthermore, each of the devices associated with an exteroceptive sensor can be used several times to participate in the description of the different objects in the same environment.
-But a device usage configuration cannot be anticipated.
-We must therefore allow strong interoperability between devices and therefore between the semantic annotations.
-The interoperability of semantic annotations can be viewed at two levels: syntactic and semantic [52].
-The syntactic level ensures consistency in representation of the data exchanged.
-We base the representation of the semantic annotations on XML / RDF format.
-The utilization of ontological elements with OWL language provides a generic solution to the problem of semantic interoperability.
-Thus, a device instance is able to inherit properties from exteroceptive sensors monitored by devices that are connected to him through the relationship 'is linked to'.
-In doing so, we obtain a structural directed graph G = (Δ, predicate) for the contextual properties inheritance.
+The device’s semantic annotations should allow the representation and the description of this global state.
+Furthermore, each of the devices associated to an exteroceptive sensor can be used several times to participate in the description of different devices in the same environment.
+But the way a device is going to be coupled cannot be anticipated.
+We must therefore allow a strong interoperability between devices and therefore, between the semantic annotations.
+The semantic annotations’ interoperability can be viewed at two levels: syntactic and semantic [52].
+The syntactic level ensures consistent exchanged data representation.
+We base the semantic annotations’ representation on XML / RDF format.
+OWL language usage provides a generic solution to the problem of semantic interoperability.
+Thus, a device instance is able to inherit properties from exteroceptive sensors monitored by devices coupled with the relationship 'is linked to'.
+In doing so, we obtain a structural directed graph G = (Δ, predicate) expressing the contextual properties inheritance.